-Apple cider vinegar only contains about 3 calories per tablespoon, which is very low.
+Apple cider vinegar only contains about three calories per tablespoon, which is very low.

-There are not many vitamins or minerals in it, but it does contain a tiny amount of potassium.
+There are not many vitamins or minerals in it, but it does contain a small amount of potassium.
 Quality apple cider vinegar also contains some amino acids and antioxidants.

-Bottom Line: Apple cider vinegar is made by fermenting the sugars from apples.
-This turns them into acetic acid, the active ingredient in vinegar.
+Summary Apple cider vinegar is made by fermenting the sugar from apples.
+This turns them into acetic acid, which is the active ingredient in vinegar.

 Vinegar can help kill pathogens, including bacteria (2).

 It has traditionally been used for cleaning and disinfecting, treating nail fungus, lice, warts and ear infections.